testing-library/dom-testing-library/README.md

 expect(submitButtons[0]).toBeInTheDOM()
 ```

-## `bindElementToQueries`
+## `getQueriesForElement`

-`bindElementToQueries` takes a DOM element and binds it to the raw query functions, allowing them
+`getQueriesForElement` takes a DOM element and binds it to the raw query functions, allowing them
 to be used without specifying a container.
 It is the recommended approach for libraries built on this API
 and is in use in `react-testing-library` and `vue-testing-library`.